Everything You Need To Know About Sprint Project Management

 Sprint Project Management

-What is Sprint in Project Management?
+What Is Sprint in Project Management?

 Handling a project, especially the ones that span over a few months, can become quite cumbersome.
 When it comes to project management, many approaches are used in order to complete the tasks given.
 One of them being Agile.
 The Agile methodology is often preferred because of Scrum, which is an Agile framework.
 Scrum allows projects to be built into sprints, a series of iterations that breaks down the project into small sections, making the process of fulfilling the goal more sustainable and achievable.